-At Dental One, our dentists offer both in-office and take-home teeth whitening options at both of our downtown Calgary locations to help patients brighten their smiles.
+At Dental One Bankers Hall, our dentists offer both in-office and take-home teeth whitening options at our downtown Calgary location to help patients brighten their smiles.

 What is Professional Teeth Whitening?

 Professional teeth whitening is a safe, effective way to eliminate stains and lighten the colour of your teeth.

 As we age, our teeth become more susceptible to staining from food and other substances.
 Particles are naturally attracted to tooth enamel, and products such as tea, coffee, tobacco and berries are notorious for staining teeth.